 12. Fishing in the Seine

 It may not have crossed your mind, but in recent years this has become kind of a thing.
 Urban anglers can find perch, pike, and black bass in the river, along the canals and in the lakes of the big woods of Boulogne and Vincennes.
-But, whether you’re just passing through for a day, or you want to make it a regular outing, you’ll need to get a permit at Cartedepeche.fr.
+However, you’ll need to get a permit at Cartedepeche.fr.
 New to the sport?
 Take a workshop at La Maison de la Pêche et de la Nature.

 13. Midnight rollerblading